sdpython/sdpython.github.io/doc/onnx-diagnostic/dev/_sources/auto_examples/plot_export_with_dynamic_cache.rst

 ..
-GENERATED FROM PYTHON SOURCE LINES 87-92
+GENERATED FROM PYTHON SOURCE LINES 87-94

+.. _l-guess-dynamic-shapes-example:

 Guess the dynamic shapes
 ========================